the-difference-engine/ksf/README.md

 ### Migrations, Dependencies & Start Back End

-You should now be in the root of the project.
+You should still be in the root of the project.
 We will start the back end first.
 So lets head to the back end directory

 ```
   cd packages